brlcxc/Bishop-Lohman-303-Assignment-1/README.md

 # Bishop-Lohman-303
-A Menu is output with a set of options to the user
-  If the user selects 'a'
+//A Menu is output with a set of options to the user If the user selects 'a'
     -the menu is printed
   If the user selects 'b'